• Skip to primary navigation

 To replace, you can use whole nuts to grind at home or store-bought almond meal.
 If it is unavailable, use blanched or unblanched almond flour.

-• Sugar: The recipe calls for icing sugar (confectioners' or powdered sugar), but you also use granulated sugar and even brown sugar.
+• Sugar: The recipe calls for icing sugar (confectioners' or powdered sugar), but you can also use granulated sugar and even brown sugar.

 • Butter: Use softened butter (beurre pommade) at room temperature.
 Opt for real European-style unsalted butter with 82% fat to bring a beautiful taste to the cream.
 Do not use melted butter.